 Or what about a zombie apocalypse?
 Ok, yes, I’m joking, but you never know.

 Photos Last A Long Time

 Here’s a photo of my my maternal grandparents.
-This photo was taken about 80+ years ago.
+This photo was taken 80+ years ago.
 80 years.
 Think about that.
 This little sepia photograph has lasted 80+ long years.
 Will we be able to say that about our digital files?
 I doubt it.
-So people, let’s all be smart and start printing our cherished memories.
-Ge prints made.
+So, let’s all be smart and start printing our cherished memories.
+Get prints made.
 Make an album.
 Heck, make a coffee table book.
 Just make hard copies.
 You and your posterity will be glad you did.